Hedera-Lang-Learn/hedera/README.md

 npm start
 ```

-Open a new Terminal window and run:
+Leave the first Terminal window (above) running.
+Open a second Terminal window and run:

 ```
 cd <path to hedera>